C0D3D3V/Moodle-DL/README.md

     - You can set whether submissions (files uploaded to Assignments by yourself or a teacher) should be downloaded.
     - You can choose to download descriptions of Moodle courses.
     - You can choose to download databases of Moodle courses.
     - You can set if external linked files should be downloaded (files like youtube videos).
-To download videos correctly and in high quality you have to install [ffmpeg](http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/).
     - It does not fetch the current state of your Moodle-Account.
 - `moodle-dl --new-token`
     - Overrides the login-token with a newly obtained one.